babinyurii/recan/README.md

 ```

-We have three sequences in our alignment.
-'Simgen' class is based upon the 'MultipleSequenceAlignment' class of the Biopython library.
+We have three sequences in our alignment. `Simgen` class is based upon the `MultipleSequenceAlignment` class of the Biopython library.
 So, we treat our alignment as the array with n_samples and n_features, where 'samples' are sequences themselves, and the features are columns of nucleotides in the alignment.
 Index corresponds to the sequence.
 Note, that indices start with 0.

 After you've created the object you can draw the similarity plot.
-Call the method 'simgen' of the Simgen object to draw the plot.
+Call the method `simgen()` of the Simgen object to draw the plot.
 Pass the following parameters to the method:
 - `window`: sliding window size.
 The number of nucleotides the sliding window will span.
 It has the value of 500 by default.
 - `shift`: this is the step our window slides downstream the alignment.
 It's value is set to 250 by default
-- `pot_rec`: the index of the potential recombinant: use method 'get_info()' to get the indices, especially if your alignment has many sequences.
+- `pot_rec`: the index of the potential recombinant: use method `get_info()` to get the indices, especially if your alignment has many sequences.
 All the other sequences will be plotted as function of distance to that sequence.

 The isolate of Ba genotype is the recombinant between the virus of C genotype and genotype Bj.
 Let's plot it.
 We set genotype Ba as the potential recombinant :